You who measured the sea, the earth, and the numberless sands,

 Due justice and bring you outrageous fortune: in which case

-My entreaty would not go unrewarded, nor would any
+My request would not go unrewarded, nor would any

 Atonement release you.
 Though you're in a hurry, the wait

-Won't be long: scatter three handfuls of earth and scurry away.
+Is short: scatter three handfuls of sand and scurry away.

 Peter Saint-Andre > Writings > Ancient Fire